Refugee-made gifts: six brands that support displaced artisans

 The linen hand towels above add a wonderfully authentic handmade touch to a dining table scheme.

 Artisan & Fox is an online marketplace where you can find sustainable and ethically-sourced crafts from local makers.

 Their Handcrafted in Burkina Faso collection comes from artisans from the refugee Tuareg community of northern Mali, and showcases designs characterised by hammered metal and smooth leather, while Handcrafted by Syrian Artisans provides a source of independent income to displaced Syrian women, through the sale of colourful yet delicate shawls and clutch bags.

 Artisan & Fox also offer multiple collections which support makers preserving traditional crafts in Afghanistan and Mexico.

 Indego Africa partners with women in Rwanda and Ghana to create handcrafted lifestyle products made from natural local materials and using heritage techniques, with 100% of the profits going back into the community.

 As the global refugee crisis continues to intensify, Indego Africa have so far provided 180 refugees with artisan training and a dignified source of income.

-Handmade by Burundian refugees at the Mahama Refugee Camp in Rwanda, the Pink Swirl Plateau is a sweetgrass basket that will make a colourful addition to an on-trend gallery wall.
-It can take one weaver anywhere from 60 to 70 hours to make each tightly coiled basket – a product that is truly worth every penny.
+Handmade by refugees at the Mahama Refugee Camp in Rwanda, the Salmon Plateau is a sweetgrass basket that will make a colourful addition to an on-trend gallery wall or dining table centrepiece - and it's just one of many funky designs!

 For ethical homewares that tell a story, turn to QÄSA QÄSA.
 Handcrafted by artisans in East Africa, all of their products juxtapose traditional techniques with contemporary designs that’ll blend seamlessly with modern, minimalist homes.